 Learn

-A quality at-bat (QAB) is a plate appearance where the batter competes effectively — regardless of the outcome.
-A hard line drive that's caught?
+A quality at-bat (QAB) is a plate appearance where the batter competes effectively, regardless of the outcome.
+If your kid's coach talks about QABs, here's the short version: a hard line drive that's caught?
 That's a QAB.
 A walk after an 8-pitch battle?
 QAB.
 A sacrifice bunt that moves a runner?
 QAB.
 An easy popout on the first pitch?
 Not a QAB.
 The stat measures the quality of effort and approach, not just whether the player got a hit.
+This page explains QAB for parents and players; coaches can find the full quality at-bat definition, criteria table, and benchmarks on the stat page.

 What Counts as a Quality At-Bat